 Heritage Bank is a customer owned financial institution, where you must first become a member in order to take advantage of their banking products.
 Any Australian is invited to apply for membership, which also includes paying a shareholder fee of $1.
-After becoming a member, you can click on “Go to Site” and be taken to the online application for a term deposit.
+After becoming a member, you can visit Heritage bank website and start an online application for a term deposit.

 Eligibility to apply online